mesosphere-backup/docker-containers/spark/README.md

 Steps to build a Spark docker image with Mesos dependencies:

-1. Build Spark distribution artifacts ./make-distribution.sh -Phadoop-2.4
+1. In the spark source directory, build Spark distribution artifacts ./make-distribution.sh -Phadoop-2.4

 2. Copy all files in this folder into the dist folder